jharwell/libra/docs/usage/configure-time.rst

    - ``ABORT`` - If at least one precondition is not met, abort() the program.

    - ``INHERIT`` - FPC configuration should be inherited from a parent project which exposes it.
+This is the default because it prevents cluttering compiler commands with #defines for projects which don't use it.

 .. cmake:variable:: LIBRA_FPC_EXPORT